pizzajsdev/preact-ssr-fastify-vite/README.md

 structure.

 > NOTE: This project is experimental and not production ready.
 What's not supported yet: Static-site generation (SSG),
-> API routes, loader data revalidation and client re-hydration, throwing Response objects, and other features.
+> API routes, loader data revalidation and client re-hydration, throwing Response objects, .server/client.ts file
+> boundaries, not found page, error boundaries, and other features.

 ## Prerequisites